jamesnolanverran/dmap/readme.md

-# dhmap
+# dmap

-**dhmap** is a lightweight C library for dynamic memory management, designed for simplicity and ease of use without sacrificing performance.
+**dmap** is a lightweight C library for dynamic memory management, designed for simplicity and ease of use without sacrificing performance.
 It includes:

-- **dhmap** – A dynamic hashmap implementation with dynamic typing.
+- **dmap** – A dynamic hashmap implementation with dynamic typing.
 - **darr** – A dynamic array implementation with dynamic typing.
 - **v_alloc** – A cross-platform reserve/commit-style arena allocator.